autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Allows the selection of different calculations to nudge the base dampening factors closer to 1.0 when forecast generation for an interval is below the recent peak.

-Option `0` selects a logarithmic difference adjustment:
+Option `0` selects an adjustment based on the logarithmic difference between peak and forecast:

     adjusted_factor = base_factor + ((1 - base_factor) * (ln(interval_peak) - ln(interval_forecast)))

-Option `1` selects an exponential adjustment
+Option `1` selects an adjustment based on the squared ratio of forecast and peak:

     adjusted_factor = base_factor + ((1 - base_factor) * ((1-(interval_forecast/interval_peak))^2))

 Adjusted dampening factors are constrained to lie within the range 0 to 1.
 The chart below illustrates the behaviour of the two different adjustment calculations for base factors of 0.5 and 0.9.
-As the forecast generation decreases in relation to the recent generation peak the logarithmic calculation tends to give a higher adjusted factor than the exponential calculation.
-The logarithmic calculation gives an adjusted factor of 1.0 for any forecast below around 36% of the peak whereas the adjusted factor from the exponential calculation only approaches 1.0 as forecast generation approaches 0.

 <img width="675"  alt="Dampening comparison" src=".github/SCREENSHOTS/Dampeningcomparison.png" />

+As the forecast generation decreases in relation to the recent generation peak the logarithmic difference calculation tends to give a higher adjusted factors than the squared ratio calculation.
+The logarithmic difference calculation will give an adjusted factor of 1.0 for any forecast below around 36% of the peak whereas the adjusted factor from the squared ratio calculation only approaches 1.0 as forecast generation approaches 0.

 **Key: "automated_dampening_generation_fetch_delay"**